lucas874/swarm-composition-artifact/README.md

     * `run_no_volume.sh`: The same as `run_shell.sh` except that no volumes from the host are mounted.
 * `README.md`: This document.

-## Getting the artifact
+## Getting the Artifact
 To artifact is freely available at Zenodo following [this link](https://zenodo.org/records/15223873?preview=1&token=eyJhbGciOiJIUzUxMiJ9.eyJpZCI6ImZjY2UyYTliLWFlMmEtNDdmNi1hNzU3LWE4ODNhNGQ4NWVkYyIsImRhdGEiOnt9LCJyYW5kb20iOiI3MTIyNWQ2OGFmZjIyMmU3YmVjYzc5NGI5Yjc2OGQzZSJ9.8cdbVWxttB6iCsvKCClUxb2DbJdb1WePAyx7PB7dOS_l6WZWZHAwaOdYp7yzRCZtx6ISY9vDU27Hw-cTCpZHBQ).
 In addition, the artifact is also available at ...

-## Quick-start guide (kick-the-tires)
+## Quick-start Guide (kick-the-tires)
 The following guide assumes a POSIX shell (e.g., bash, zsh).
-For instructions on how to run the artifact using PowerShell, please go to section [Running the artifact with Powershell](#running-the-artifact-with-powershell).
+For instructions on how to run the artifact using PowerShell, please go to section [Running the Artifact with Powershell](#running-the-artifact-with-powershell).

 To download, please follow the steps listed above in [Getting the artifact](#getting-the-artifact).
 Once downloaded, please extract the archive, e.g. by running
 ```bash